mainmatter/mainmatter.com/src/cases/qonto.md

 layout: case-study
 company: Qonto
 title: Co-Engineering the Future of Banking for SMEs with Qonto | Work
-displayTitle: "A helping hand for a <em>visionary</em> fintech startup"
+displayTitle: "A helping hand for a visionary fintech startup"
+problem: Qonto was facing a number of impediments that were slowing down their workflow.
+solution:
+  We helped them release new features quickly while laying the foundations for sustainable growth at an accelerated pace.
+tags: Team Reinforcement
 description:
   <p>Qonto is the leading neobank for SMEs and freelancers in
   Europe.</p><p>Mainmatter worked with their web frontend team to boost their